1point618/codename-exemplar/modules/i3_bugediting.md

 USER MERGES PR and DELETES BRANCH

-Great job `@user`!
+Great job @johnpaulashenfelter!
 That was a lot of help for us, and a lot to learn for you.
 Let's take a step back and learn more about what you just did.
 The steps you took are called **The GitHub Workflow**, and they are a very important part of how we do work on GitHub.

 In the next lesson, we're going to take a step back and learn more about the GitHub Workflow and why we use it.
 When you're read, go to teh new issue I just created and assigned to you called **Lesson 3: The GitHub Workflow**.
 You'll have the chance to read up on it, then we'll go through it again to add a new feature to our website.